sqweets/Project1-LA-Bike_Share/README.md

 Having difficulties finding demographic stats over time from Blizzard API, and do not appear to get actual player data, but can get character, faction, and guild statistics by region/server.
 Use stock market history and create dataframe to analyze numbers by expansion release dates.

-New / 3 strong research questions:
+Revised / 3 strong research questions:

 1. Does a player's region affect their character faction selection? (i.e. Is the distribution of factions 50/50 by regions?)
 Null Hypothesis: Region does not affect choice in character faction.

 2. Is there a faction that is more dedicated to playing?
-Measure this through level of progression through the game.
-Null Hypothesis: Players are likely to progress through the game regardless of faction.
+Measure this through level of progression through the game and/or PVP rank.
+Null Hypothesis: Players are likely to progress through the game regardless of faction or PVP rank.

 3. Is there a correlation between stock values of Blizzard and Expansion version releases for WOW?
    Null Hypothesis: There is no correlation between Blizzard Stock value and expansion version release dates.